The Holy Mountain (1973 film): Plot

 The thief is introduced to seven people who will accompany him on his journey.
 Each is introduced as a personification of one of the planets, in particular the negative characteristics that are associated with the respective planet.
-They consist of Venus, a cosmetician who produces artificial faces; Mars, a weapons manufacturer; Jupiter, a millionaire art dealer specializing in erotic machines; Saturn, a toy maker who uses her products to indoctrinate children; Uranus, a political advisor tasked with reducing the population for financial purposes; Neptune, a police chief who castrates his officers; and Pluto, an architect of minimalist homes.
+They consist of Fon (Venus), a cosmetician who produces artificial faces; Isla (Mars), a weapons manufacturer; Klen (Jupiter), a millionaire art dealer specializing in erotic machines; Sel (Saturn), a toy maker who uses her products to indoctrinate children; Berg (Uranus), a political advisor who favors reducing the population for financial purposes; Axon (Neptune), a police chief who castrates his officers; and Lut (Pluto), an architect of minimalist homes.
 The alchemist instructs the seven to burn their money as well as wax effigies of themselves.
 Together with the alchemist, the thief, and the alchemist's assistant, they form a group of ten.

 The characters are led by the alchemist through various transformation rituals.
 The ten journey by boat to "Lotus Island" in order to gain the secret of immortality from nine immortal masters who live on a holy mountain.
 Once on Lotus Island they are sidetracked by the Pantheon Bar, a cemetery party where people have abandoned their quest for the holy mountain and instead engage in drugs, poetry, or acts of physical prowess.
 Leaving the bar behind, they ascend the mountain.
 Each has a personal symbolic vision representing their worst fears and obsessions.